I love Granny Smith Apples!

 A study from Ohio State University performed on a group of adults between the ages of 40 and 60 that ate 1 apple a day for four weeks significantly lowered their LDL(the bad stuff) by a whopping 40 percent!

 Hmm.
 Statin or apple?
-I don’t know of any side effects from apples.
+I don’t know of too many people with allergic reactions to apples.

-Contains vitamins A, C, E and K, a variety of B vitamins and potassium.
+Green Apple Nutrition Contains vitamins A, C, E, and K, a variety of B vitamins, and potassium.
 An average 3-inch green apple has approximately 100 calories, 25 grams of carbohydrates, and 4 grams of fiber.
 This lovely little fruit makes an excellent snack when trying to watch your weight.
 And.. it might even help keep that doctor away.